mcjkurz/qhchina/docs/projects/cognitive-stylometry/index.md

 # Cognitive Stylometry

 Language models predict the next word by learning statistical patterns from their training data.
-This project uses perplexity, a measure of prediction difficulty, to study style as a tension between expectation and surprise.
-By comparing how predictable different texts are to language models fine-tuned on specific corpora, we can reveal the cognitive mechanisms through which political discourse constrains imagination while literature resists such constraints.
+This project uses perplexity (a measure of prediction difficulty) to study style as a tension between expectation and surprise.
+By comparing how predictable different texts are to models fine-tuned on specific corpora, we can expose the mechanisms through which different forms of discourse constrain or liberate imagination.

 ## Publications